 - What percentages do we have accurate information for in terms of contact information, employment information?
 And what percentages have had any significant contact with our frontline fundraisers?

-These dashboards have been rolled out to that DEI committee, as well as a consultant who is working closely with that committee.
+These dashboards have been rolled out to the DEI committee, as well as a consultant who is working closely with that committee.

 CS: So, when they asked for this project, what were the initial goals or what did you interpret they wanted to do with this data?
 And then how does that compare to what you found and how else it might be used?